UniversalScientificTechnologies/LABDOS01/README.md

 The output message types are described in the following paragraphs.
 The exact format of each message depends on application-specific firmware.
 The firmware could be tuned to specific usage cases by modifying the [arduino code](https://github.com/UniversalScientificTechnologies/LABDOS01/tree/LABDOS01A/fw).
 The firmware itself could be updated using the bootloader.
 The baudrate used by USB port by default is 115200.

-#### Initial message
+#### Initial messages

 ```
+#Cvak...
 #Hmmm...
+#Filesize,2173540
+#Filename,3.txt
 ```
-The initial message is sent as soon as the processor is restarted, and reading it correctly indicates that the connection is well set up.
+The initial messages is sent as soon as the processor is restarted, and reading it correctly indicates that the connection is well set up.
+Filesize and Filename is information about a file in case a proper SD card is inserted.

 #### About message

-As a second message, when turned on, a string is sent that uniquely identifies the device.
+As a next message, when turned on, a string is sent that uniquely identifies the device.

 ```
 $DOS,LABDOS01A,L02,256,379276a,1290c00806a200914056a000a0000086